 In regard to the myth that ‘hanger’ was the sole term used to refer to the common cutting sword at sea–to the cutlass, in other words–in the 17th century, and that ‘cutlass’ was only an eighteenth century term, I’ve excerpted the following from a Mariner’s Mirror article I wrote a few years ago (“Eyewitness Images of Buccaneers and Their Vessels,” vol. 98, no. 3, August 2012).
 I added it to the original draft after a pre-publication editorial reader for the journal suggested I may have used the term cutlass in error.
-Even the author of British Naval Swords & Swordsmanship, an excellent work, falls into this error of assuming that only the term hanger was used–and it often was the sole term, other than ‘sword,’ in the Royal Navy.

 From my article: “Still debated today are the issues of whether hanger or cutlass is the more appropriate English name for the short cutting sword or swords used by late seventeenth century mariners, and whether the words refer to the same or different weapons.
-Hanger and cutlass (also cutlash, cutlace) are each found in English language texts of the late seventeenth century.
+Hanger and cutlass (also cutlash, cutlace) are each found in English language maritime texts of the mid to late seventeenth century.
 In some cases there appears to be a subtle distinction made between them; in others they are used interchangeably.

 “The English 1684 Malthus edition of Exquemelin’s The Buccaneers of America refers only to ‘cutlace’ or, more generically, sword as the buccaneer’s arme blanche.
 There is also at least one reference in the Calendar of State Papers, Colonial, dating to the 1680s, associating the term cutlass with Caribbean pirates.
 The 1684 Crooke and 1699 Newborough editions of Exquemelin refer to both hanger and cutlass, and use the terms interchangeably in reference to the sword of the notorious buccaneer Jean David Nau, better known as l’Ollonais.
 (Hanger once, cutlass twice, as well as a note that his men were armed with cutlasses.)